xobotyi/react-scrollbars-custom/.github/ISSUE_TEMPLATE.md

 **What is the current behavior?**

-**If the current behavior is a bug, please provide the steps to reproduce and if possible a minimal demo of the problem.
+**If current behavior is a bug, please provide the steps to reproduce it and if possible a minimal demo of the problem.
 Your bug will get fixed much faster if we can run your code and it doesn't have extra dependencies other than `react-scrollbars-custom`.
 Paste the link to your JSFiddle (https://jsfiddle.net/) example below:**

 **What is the expected behavior?**